kyilmaz2421/In-memory-key-value-store/README.md

 Throughout the assignment I traverse through my shared memory using the “addr” (i.e addr += 4 or addr+= strlen(key) pointer that I retrieve when I mmap the space.
 I follow the above rules I have set out to ensure accurate reads and writes
+Another way to use this would've been structs but I chose to do it this way